This is my current team - for past members, click here.

 (Biochemistry)

 Christine met Dr. Hynes through his phage lectures in 3MI3.
 A few raised hands and some exceptionally sharp questions later, her fate was sealed.
 Now a member the Hynes lab supported by an OGS, looking for the opportunity to ask and answer a billion more questions.
-She is currently on Maternity leave, but I have it on good authority there’s a picture of her last gel takes the spiritual place of the ultrasound pictures she had over her lab bench - she’ll be back in July 2025.
-Oh, and her last picture (left) is from 2019 - so she and her supervisor have outdated pictures in common.
-If she doesn’t provide me a new one soon, it’ll have to be a picture of the baby..
+As you may have divined from the picture (left), She is currently on Maternity leave, but I have it on good authority there’s a picture of her last gel at home that takes the spiritual place of the ultrasound pictures she had over her lab bench - she’ll be back in Sept 2025.
 Her McMaster email is cersonc@...

 Jordan Mayol